alliemeetsfungi/qiime2_amplicon_cleanup/Distance-Decay-18S-pipeline.md

 ```
 zcat /home/alliej/hynson_koastore/ajhall/bros/sequences/16s_raw/16s_gz/DD-LY-P2-BR11-L_S87_L001_R1_001.fastq.gz | echo $((`wc -l`/4))
 ```
-6. Re-run import code above to make your QIIME 2 artifact containing all of your raw sequences and check to make sure that the forward and reverse read counts are identical.<br><br>
+6. Re-run import code above to make your QIIME 2 artifact containing all of your raw sequences and check to make sure that the forward and reverse read counts are identical.<br>
 ### Import Forward sequences using Casava 1.8 single-end demultiplexed fastq method
 Copy all foward sequences into new directory:
 ```